What Are Flying Blue Miles Worth?

 - Applies only to saver-level awards

-How to Earn Miles: Transfer Partners
+How to Earn Miles

-- American Express Membership Rewards (1:1 ratio)
+- American Express Membership Rewards (1:1 ratio in the US; 5:4 in some European markets)

 - Chase Ultimate Rewards (1:1 ratio)